getlantern/geneva-cli/README.md

    geneva-cli.exe [global options] command [command options] [arguments...]

 COMMANDS:

-   dot            (unavailable on windows) output the strategy graph as an SVG intercept      Run a strategy on live network traffic list-adapters  Lists the available adapters run-pcap       Run a PCAP file through a strategy and output the resulting packets in a new PCAP saved-command  Runs commands from config file validate       validate that a strategy is well-formed help, h        Shows a list of commands or help for one command
+   dot                  (unavailable on windows) output the strategy graph as an SVG intercept            Run a strategy on live network traffic list-adapters        Lists the available adapters list-saved-commands  Lists the saved-commands load-command         Runs commands from config file run-pcap             Run a PCAP file through a strategy and output the resulting packets in a new PCAP validate             validate that a strategy is well-formed help, h              Shows a list of commands or help for one command

+GLOBAL OPTIONS:
+   --help, -h  show help (default: false)

 GLOBAL OPTIONS:
    --help, -h  show help (default: false)```